6 Social Media Goals That Drive the Results You Desire

 When you launch a social media strategy, though, you need to set social media goals.
 Social media objectives help you stay focused and ensure that you’re driving the right results with your campaign.

-So, what goals can you set?
+So, what social media marketing goals can you set?

 Keep reading to learn six social media goals you can set, plus metrics you’ll track to see if you’re reaching those goals!